 I spent several years in therapy because I believe in the power of therapy (you would not recognize the person I was) but also, how can I hold your hand as you go through this process if I have not done it myself?

 I believe that we all have choices, we can all change, we can all make meaningful connections with others and we are all ok.
 I work with you, not as an expert but a ‘fellow traveller ‘on your journey to feeling good again.
 As a humanistic therapist, I look at childhood patterns, your life story (told by you for you) and how all these effects the present.
 There is no judgement in our sessions but there will be openness, honesty and confidentiality.
 Our relationship & connection will reflect how relationships work in the outside world for you.

 Therapy sessions with me are warm and empathetic, allowing you to be free to express yourself in the way you want to.
 I use creativity, colour, music, literature, media and laughter to help with exploration of areas that may be difficult to verbalize.
 By observation, challenge and joint investigation of meaning we can open new areas of growth, change and choice for you.

 Each client brings something new to therapy and I treat everyone as an individual as I know one size does not fit all.
 I learn from every client’s experiences and I am not a blank screen, I won’t simply repeat back what I hear if something you say affects me, and it’s appropriate I will share my emotions with you.

 Who I work with

-I work with both adults and children in a similar way and I work closely with other agencies if needed and am a fully trained & DBS checked Safeguarding designate.
+I work with adults (18+) and I work closely with other agencies if needed and am a fully trained & DBS checked Safeguarding designate.

 What to expect